Slapsgiving: Plot

 Everyone sits down for Thanksgiving dinner and Lily is upset that no one is taking it very seriously.
 Robin and Ted exchange sad glances with each other.
 Marshall speaks up and thanks Lily for her hard work in putting together the dinner.
-Later during dinner Bob uses the phrase 'major buzzkill', and Ted and Robin absent-mindedly salute, causing them to realize there's still a connection between them and they can still be friends.
-Future Ted tells his kids that he had a great evening with his friends (and Bob), and that's why he takes them to Marshall and Lily's to spend Thanksgiving every year.
+Later during dinner Bob uses the phrase "major buzzkill", and Ted and Robin absent-mindedly salute, causing them to realize there is still a connection between them and they can still be friends.
+Future Ted tells his kids that since he had a great evening with his friends (and Bob), he takes them to Marshall and Lily's to spend Thanksgiving every year.
 Barney begins to taunt dismayed Marshall as the slap countdown enters the last ten seconds.
 At first Lily warns him not to go through with the slap, but when Barney keeps taunting, she allows the slap to happen with only three seconds to go.
 Overjoyed, Marshall slaps Barney immediately sending him flying across the room before singing "You Just Got Slapped" (a song of his own creation) with everybody.

-In the kitchen after dinner, Ted notes there's going to be a 'major clean-up' making everyone unknowingly salute and despair.
-Marshall asks if this is going to be a regular occurrence from now on and Robin replies, "That's the general idea," causing another salute.
+In the kitchen after dinner, Ted notes there is going to be a "major clean-up" making everyone unknowingly salute and despair.
+Marshall asks if this is going to be a regular occurrence from now on and Robin replies, "That's the general idea", causing another salute.